3zamil/week10day02-express-intro/README.md

 ## Let's Run Our App

 If we run the application (`$ node server.js`) we can see our console.log in the terminal `hello-express is listening on port 3000`.
-This means that our server is running on port 3000.
 Let's try going to the localhost of that port number.
 What happens?

 #### OH NOES, what's going on here?